Vitamin E - Why is Vitamin E Important for Children?

 In 2010, a study concluded that people taking vitamin E supplements observe a significant decline in hair loss.
 It is thought that the antioxidant property of this vitamin reduces the oxidative stress of the scalp that contributes to hair loss.
 (4)

-What Is Vitamin E Deficiency?
+What is Vitamin E Deficiency?

 Some primary causes of vitamin E deficiency include: